Ergodicity and scaling limit of a constrained multivariate Hawkes process: Main assumptions and notation

 In other words, each thinned unmarked process $\mathbf{N}_j$ is given from $\mathbf{N}$ by the formula

 for all non-negative measurable function $g$ defined on $\mathbb{R}$.
-Here we use the notation $\mu(g)$ for the integral of $g$ with respect to a measure $\mu$.
-The \emph{constraint} variable $\mathbf{S}(t-)$ acts on the point process by constraining the set of possible marks for the first event arriving after time $t$ in $\mathbf{N}$.
+Here and all along the paper, point processes are seen as random point measures and we use the notation $\xi(g)$ for the integral of a function $g$ with respect to a measure $\xi$.
+We further use the symbol $\otimes$ for the product of measures (that is, $\xi\otimes\zeta(A\times B)=\xi(A)\zeta(B)$) and for the tensor product of functions (that is, $g\otimes h(x,y)=g(x)\,h(y)$).
+The spread variable $\mathbf{S}(t-)$ acts on the point process by constraining the set of possible marks for the first event arriving after time $t$ in $\mathbf{N}$.
 The constraint is added in the usual expression of the conditional intensity of a multivariate Hawkes process.
 More precisely, for all time $t\geq0$ and any mark $i=1,\dots,p$, the conditional intensity of $\mathbf{N}_i$ given $\mathbf{N}_{|(-\infty,t)}$ and $\mathbf{S}(t-)$ is set as

 where $\boldsymbol{\mu}_0(i)$ is the immigrant rate of mark $i$, $\phi_{i,j}$ is the fertility rate for producing a mark $i$ event from a mark $j$ event, and $\mathbf{A}_1,\dots,\mathbf{A}_p$ are products of finite subsets of $\mathbb{Z}_+^q$, $\mathbf{A}_i=A_i(1)\times\dots\times A_i(q)$.